mecotrade/kidtracker/README.md

 docker-compose up -d
 ```

-Web UI is available on `https:\\<hostname>:8003`.
+Web UI is available on `https://<hostname>:8003`.
 To log in, use default credentials `admin`/`password`.

 ## Device assignment

 To assign a device to a user registered to the application, the application should be available
 from public networks, that is, it should have a public ip address, and, probably,
 an associated domain name.
 By default, the application listens devices on port `8001`,
-suppose the very same port is mapped to public network.
+suppose the very same port is mapped to the public network.
 Then the following text message
 sent to the device makes it start connecting to the application:
 ```
 pw,123456,ip,<public IP address or domain>,8001#